 The Washington Business Journal’s annual CEO of the Year awards highlight top leaders in the area that have demonstrated great innovation, strength and perseverance while also maintaining a commitment to the community.

 “I am honored to be recognized on behalf of the important and innovative work that my colleagues do in the Washington Metro area and throughout the country,” said Mr. Carr.
-“What we do is really about giving someone a fair and equitable opportunity.
-An opportunity to fulfill their dreams for themselves and their community, an opportunity to build a life for their family, in a community that has the resources they need to thrive.
+“What we do is really about giving someone a fair opportunity to fulfill their dreams for themselves and their community, an opportunity to build a life for their family, in a community that has the resources they need to thrive.
 That’s the work that we’re doing here, and that’s our reason for being, and that’s what we should always be striving for.”

-Mr. Carr has been the president and CEO of Capital Impact since 2016 and was also named the CEO of CDC Small Business Finance in 2021.
+Mr. Carr has been the president and CEO of Capital Impact Partners since 2016 and was also named the CEO of CDC Small Business Finance in 2021.

 By bringing these companies together with one shared vision and mission, they will be able to achieve much more, and much faster, than they could working as separate entities.